-Basically, it’s a way to transfer files online.
+FTP is a way to transfer files online.
 You might think of the sites you visit in your browser as “the internet,” but your browser only uses one protocol: HTTP.
 There are many others protocols that, collectively, make up the internet.
 IMAP and POP, for instance, are two protocols that email clients use to send and receive messages.
 XMPP is a protocol used to send and receive instant messages.
-And there’s DNS, the protocol used to translate domain names into IP addresses.
+FTP is another such protocol.

 What is FTP for?

 FTP is a useful tool for moving information from the computer you’re working on to the server where a website is hosted.
 If you want to install WordPress on a web server, for example, you’re going to need FTP to copy the files over.